Top 3 trademark mistakes (that even large companies do)

 A "small" but essential mistake when applying for a trademark can also be the wrong choice of the trademarked goods or services classes.
 The realistic coverage of what you're selling and going to sell is important to be thought of in-depth.
 You cannot easily add classes into the application after it was put in.
 It is important to cover the scope of what you're selling at the moment of registering the trademark as well as in the foreseeable future.
 The proper classification will make a difference in how your brand and the products are perceived by law, tying the brand and its actual use in terms of products/services.

 A good example of how to do it, and how even a giant of a company can lose a battle not acknowledging this importance, would be the case of the small Häberli AG versus Storck KG.
 Urs Rutishauser, the owner of Häberli Frucht Pflanzen AG, registered the word Merci in curved lettering in combination with a drawn strawberry for his breed of a balcony strawberry plant with beautiful flowers that makes for an excellent thank you gift.
-This didn't go unnoticed by the German August Storck KG, one of the top ten global confectionery manufacturers with an annual turnover of 2.5 billion euros.
+This did not go unnoticed by the German August Storck KG, one of the top ten global confectionery manufacturers with an annual turnover of 2.5 billion euros.
 The 'risk of confusion due to the identical purpose' of both products consumed as a dessert or used as a dessert ingredient was, in the end, claimed as non-existent by the Federal Administrative Court.
-Storck, with a trademark in the class of cacao, chocolate, and sweets, can't really be confused with the class of plants and fruits needing different know-how and being sold in different stores, the court decided.

 Three different mistakes, three different examples.
 But there are hundreds and thousands of cases of trademark mistakes that can happen - and actually happen every day.
 As a company owner or a marketing director, it makes a lot of sense for you to be careful and learn from the mistakes of other companies to do right by your brand yourself.
 It makes even more sense to get help with registering your intellectual property from professionals that went through many trademark processes successfully already.